Epitaph64/interactive-story-time/README.md

 An interactive story-telling "console" designed to make programming your own stories easy using a YAML-based parser.
 Uses the WPF framework to render buttons/text in a pleasing way on Windows 10.

 ### Example Story Script
-- Name the file story.yaml and place it in binary's stories/ path
+- Name the file story.yaml and place it in binary path
 - Copy and paste the following script to get started:

 ```